HISTORY

 Amenities for the physically challenged

-Urgent notice:
+Urgent notification:

 The Ephorate informs you that on Monday 20.06.2022, from 07:00 to 11:00, the elevator of the Acropolis Archaeological Site will be out of service for technical reasons (standard operating check).
 In addition, similar work will take place every second Monday.
 Therefore, the lift will be out of service at these dates.